Ellen0404/Developer-Profile-PDF-Generator_ED/README.md

   - [Features](#Features)
   - [Example of generated PDF file](#Example-of-generated-PDF-file )
   - [Bugs](#Bugs)

 > ## Features
 >
-> - User can choose his favorite color from a list for generated PDF
+> - User can choose  favorite color from a list for generated PDF
 > -  The PDF will have a link to user's **GitHub page**, his **location** and link to **user's blog or website**

 ## Example of generated PDF file